chazchumley/components/README.md

   ddev npm run watch
 ```

-We should now be able to access Pattern Lab by navigating either to `https://components.ddev.site:3000` or by navigating to `http://localhost:3001` within our browser.
+We should now be able to access Pattern Lab by navigating either to https://components.ddev.site:3000 or by navigating to http://localhost:3001 within our browser.

+> Note: If you happen to be a Lando user or have been using another Docker based instance then you may need to modify the ports above to be something like https://components.ddev.site:8000

 ## Congratulations
 We now have a Drupal 9 project with the `Ohana` theme enabled.
 We will be using this theme throughout the remaining training.
 This Drupal 9 instance is configured with the latest best practices in mind for site building.
 This includes use of  Media, Paragraphs, various Twig modules and the Component libraries modules.